christianhujer/makehelp/README.md

 The best position to include this is at the **end** of your `Makefile`.

+If you are including other Makefiles and do not want to export the help they provide, include those Makefiles after `makehelp/Help.mak`, not before.

 ### Using `makehelp` in your `Makefile`
 Makehelp comments start with `##` instead of `#`.
 They should be positioned before those variables or goals that you want to document.